Razor-eng/TaskManager_SpringBoot/README.md

 ### 2. Configure Environment Properties

-- Create two `application.properties` files:
+- Two `application.properties` files were created:
-  - `application-dev.properties`: For development environment.
+  - `application-dev.properties` for the development environment.
-  - `application-prod.properties`: For production environment.
+  - `application-prod.properties` for the production environment.
-- Configure properties such as database URL, username, password, and logging levels.
+- These properties include configuration details for the database URL, username, password, and logging levels.

 Example: